KORONA CLOUD POS Review (formerly KORONA.pos Cloud)

 A nice feature about KORONA is that it’s available for both Mac or PC devices and works well with most existing software.
 KORONA also functions on Linux computers and Windows tablets.
 Additionally, you can access your back office from a smartphone, but you will not be able to run the POS software.
 KORONA also offers their own operating system that can be used on any hardware purchased from KORONA.
 You can view those system requirements below:

 KORONA is extraordinarily generous with their free trial.
 You can sign up to try KORONA for an indefinite period of time.
 You don’t even need to provide a credit card number to do so.
 I highly recommend taking advantage of the trial, as it will give you plenty of time to get the hang of the system and customize your settings (and there are many!) before you make the switch to a paid plan.

 I signed up for my own free trial and received a welcome email within minutes.
 The email provided me with a link to log in, and I immediately began touring my new back office.

-Next, I tried looking through user KORONA’s manual.
-This Getting Started Guide guided me through downloading and installing the POS platform on my desktop.
+There is also an online manual that should answer the vast majority of your basic questions.
+The Getting Started Guide walked me through downloading and installing the POS platform on my desktop.

 After I felt mostly comfortable with the back office, I transitioned to testing out KORONA’s storefront POS software.
 The POS’s main screen is highly customizable.
 You can list different features (discounts, customer groups, etc.) in the sidebar, and you can rearrange and select the quick keys that appear front and center on your POS.
 All of those changes must be made in the back office.